kojiishi/switchbot-rs/cli/README.md

 # switchbot-cli

-A command-line interface for controlling SwitchBot devices using the [SwitchBot API].
+A command-line tool for controlling SwitchBot devices using the [SwitchBot API].

 [SwitchBot API]: https://github.com/OpenWonderLabs/SwitchBotAPI